 At CatholicU, you get to be a part of creating new knowledge.
 And that’s true no matter your year or field of study.
 Our faculty research all kinds of topics, from politics and public policy to healthcare, engineering, and technology, and beyond.
 There aren’t many universities where you can earn a co-author credit on a published paper while you’re still an undergrad.
 Here, research is for everyone.

 University Research Day is an annual celebration of the joy of discovery, bringing students and faculty together from all disciplines to learn from one another.
-Recent undergraduate research have included tutoring students with ADHD, Roman cement, the patent process, Captain America, Andy Warhol, and even our neighborhood of Brookland.
+Recent undergraduate research topics have included Roman cement, tutoring students with ADHD, the patent process, Captain America, Andy Warhol, and even our neighborhood of Brookland.

 The Center for Academic and Career Success is here to help you make the most out of the incredible opportunities available to you, both in D.C. and at CatholicU, through individualized support to help you develop as a person and as a professional.
 Need help finding the right course?
 Or a path that aligns with your passions?
 We've got you covered.
 Ready for the next step?
 We’ve got close ties to organizations all over the region.
 By the time they graduate, approximately 64% of our students complete at least one internship.

 These are just a few of the D.C.-based organizations where students have interned or worked (and you could be next):